 Keyword Search Statistics for your Website

-To get statistics about your websites, one of the tools I want you to use is the Google Search Console.
-This tool records the search keyword phrases that Google links to your website.
+To get statistics on your websites, one of the tools I want you to use is the Google Search Console.
+This tool records the search keyword phrases that Google assigns to your website.

 Say you write become internet affiliate in a google search, this very website is likely going to be one of the answers in Google.
 Only at first Google adds your data to its index but it does not really give your website as a possible good choice so your website will likely be on a far away page.
 A page where no one will even go.
 (Actually, if you ever try to go beyond the first page of a search, I don’t know whether you’ve noticed, but the results tend to be worst pretty quickly, that is, the results on those other pages are likely not going to be the answer to your query.)

 Knowing what Google thinks your website is about can help you tweak your website to make it better.
 Possibly tweaking certain things.
 Maybe your website is linked to a term that you consider offensive (possibly something in link with pornography, even!)
 In that case, you may want to edit the page(s) that include words that could make Google think that this is a good match for such searches.
 Remember that such changes take time to be effective so Google will continue to give such results to users over and over again until it properly refreshes all of its computers.